Nera-tv/42-born2beroot/README.md

 - <a href="https://drive.google.com/drive/folders/1QAEtwN65lQlNoX5l71wLPojXbQzjUMmO?usp=sharing">Born2beroot link</a>
 - Unzip the file,
 - Open VirualBox software,
-- Click on add,
+- Click on Import,
-- Select the unzip file, chose the .vbox file and click on open,
+- Select the unzip file, chose the .ova file and click on continue,
+- Select the path where you want to import (minimum 11Go),
+- Click on Import and wait until the end of the importation ,
 - And finaly, start the virtual machine.

+To unCrypt the VM, use the password : lol

+You have two users you can connect to at the start:

+- dvilard
+password: Az5U3jK8f6
+- root
+password: x2m42Fb4FM

+To add a new user, use: sudo adduser <username>
+Do not forget to integrate it into the "sudo" group with the command: usermod -a -G <group> <username>

+### Password Policy

+- Your password expires every 30 days.
+- The minimum number of days before you can change a password again is 2.
+- The user receives a warning 7 days before his password expires.
+- Your password must be composed of at least 10 characters including a capital letter and a number, and must not contain more than 3 consecutive identical characters.

 ## Skills: